 For homeowners in the Midwest, the winter brings low temperatures, strong storms and less sunlight.
 Due to the shorter days and seemingly endless snow and subzero forecasts, many people feel sluggish during these colder months.
 But for some midwestern residents, this drop in motivation and well-being can be a much more serious condition known as seasonal affective disorder (SAD) or seasonal depression.

 According to the Mayo Clinic, SAD is the result of a biological urge to hibernate, and symptoms can include:

 Let’s quickly address the elephant in the room.

 This year, our collective need to stay close to home means that everyone, no matter how well-adjusted, will be “hibernating” and seeing fewer people than usual.
 This could make winter even more difficult for those who experience SAD, as some of the recommended natural remedies may not be possible.

 Let’s discuss how homeowners can safely fight the winter blues before it escalates to a more serious condition like seasonal affective disorder.

 Combat seasonal depression with natural light

 One way to counteract SAD is to get plenty of natural light.
 Just as you can get sunburnt on a cloudy July day, it’s possible to get sun exposure on an overcast winter day.
-Make a habit of opening up your window treatments right away when you get up in the morning and only close them when you leave for the day.
+Make a habit of opening up your window treatments right away when you get up in the morning and only close them when you leave for the day or go to bed.
 Houselogic also recommends removing screens from your windows during the winter, which can boost sunlight by 30%.

-You can even get an extra dose of sunshine by opening up your sunroof cover on your morning commute.
+You can even get an extra dose of sunshine by opening up your sunroof cover when you drive.
 Every minute counts!